dev4press/debugpress/readme.txt

 = Can I change the size and position of the popup? = Yes.
 Once the popup is open, you will find the Layout icon next to the button to close the popup.
 On the layout panel, you can change the location for the popup, size, modal status and auto activation on page load.

-= How can I enable WordPress Debug Mode? =
+= Where can I configure the plugin? =
-To enable WordPress debug mode via `wp-config.php`, check out the article here: [WordPress Setup](https://debug.press/documentation/wordpress-setup/).
+Open the WordPress 'Settings' menu, there you will find 'DebugPress' panel.

 == Changelog ==
-= 3.1 (2023.06.15) =
+= 3.1 (2023.06.14) =
 * New: Identify SQL queries sources for Dev4Press plugins
 * New: Hooks panel can filter by the WordPress Admin callbacks
 * Edit: Improved method for displaying button activation flags